Emotional marketing: how to use emotions in your marketing

 Psychologists explain this as a way to show our regret over a wrongdoing.
 By blushing the negative social impression of others might reduce.

-Universal language of emotions
+The universal language of emotions

-Without doubt you know Charles Darwin, godfather of evolution.
+Without a doubt, you know Charles Darwin, the godfather of evolution.
 Darwin was a major fan of biology.
 Another area that fascinated him is emotion.
 He was the first person who conducted research on how we recognize facial emotions.
 Darwin studied emotion by photographing human faces with different expressions.
 He wanted to prove that we perceive and express emotions in identical ways.
 He discovered that emotions are innate and that animals also have emotions.

 Now you know more about the basics of emotion, let’s see how it relates to marketing.
 Most people think the choices they make are rational and well deliberated.
-Yet, in reality our emotions are the main drivers behind our decisions.
+Yet, in reality, our emotions are the main drivers behind our decisions.
 There are two types of emotions that influence our decisions.